microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/02-data-schema-strategy.md

 This option requires a member to reset their previously submitted data and resubmit again when they change their schema.

-While this option provides great flexibility for members, it introduces lots of data mapping and validation challenges which will not be feasible within the project timeline
+While this option provides great flexibility for members, it introduces lots of data mapping and validation challenges which won't be a feasible within the project timeline

 ### Option3: Defining Data Schema via Deployment